paulshryock/remove-duckduckgo-ads-firefox/README.md

-# Remove Startpage Ads
+# Remove DuckDuckGo Ads

-Firefox extension that removes ads from all webpages matching startpage.com.
+Firefox extension that removes ads from all webpages matching duckduckgo.com.

 This is an open source project which uses the [The Hippocratic License][license].